 For groups of 100 people or more, a special application is required and the fee will be based on the number of people attending.
 You may be required to rent port-o-lets for larger groups.

 Please be aware that special permits are required if you are holding a large event, charging admission or serving or selling alcohol.
 Learn more about such permits, including when you need them, how you get them and how much they cost by visiting the City Clerk's Licensing and Permits webpage or contacting the Clerk's Office.

 - Address:1301 21st Ave.

 - Multi-use Field(s)

 - Tennis Court(s)

 Neighborhood Park Hours: 5:00 a.m. to 11:00 p.m.

-NOTE: The playground at Carr Park is due for replacement.
-Learn more about the replacement process and timeline >
+NOTE: The playground at Carr Park is currently under construction.
+The existing playground has been removed and is being replaced.
+Learn more about the Carr Park Playground Replacement Project and timeline >